-- Press the key, the press the for to choose the weather channel in your area. - 2.
-Press the key.
+- 1. Press the key, the press the or to choose the weather channel in your area. - 2.
+Press the low key.

 The HX300 can be set up to alert while in Scan or Priority scan modes.
 To memorize the weather channel: